lofcz/LlmTornado/README.md

 [![LlmTornado.Contrib](https://badgen.net/nuget/v/LlmTornado.Contrib?v=302&icon=nuget&label=LlmTornado.Contrib)](https://www.nuget.org/packages/LlmTornado.Contrib)

-# 🌪️ LLM Tornado - one .NET library to consume 100+ APIs, including OpenAI, Anthropic, Google, DeepSeek, Cohere, Mistral, Azure, xAI, Groq, and self-hosted APIs.
+# 🌪️ LLM Tornado - The .NET library to consume 100+ APIs, including OpenAI, Anthropic, Google, DeepSeek, Cohere, Mistral, Azure, xAI, Groq, and self-hosted APIs.

 At least one new large language model is released each month.
 Wouldn't it be awesome if using the latest, shiny model was as easy as switching one argument?
 LLM Tornado acts as a gateway, allowing you to do just that.
 Think [SearX](https://github.com/searxng/searxng) but for LLMs!